Randal Grichuk Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.85 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.83).

-- The Athletics surrender the second-most home runs in baseball (147 total, 1.4 per game).
+- Athletics pitchers combine to give up 148 total home runs at a clip of 1.4 per game (second-most in the league).

-- Blackburn (1-2) gets the starting nod for the Athletics in his 10th start of the season.
-He has a 5.06 ERA in 48 2/3 innings pitched, with 49 strikeouts.
+- Medina makes the start for the Athletics, his 11th of the season.
+He is 3-7 with a 5.50 ERA and 70 strikeouts in 70 1/3 innings pitched.

-- The right-hander last appeared on Sunday against the Houston Astros, when he tossed 5 1/3 innings, allowing one earned run while giving up five hits.
+- His most recent appearance came on Sunday against the Houston Astros, when the righty threw five innings, surrendering one earned run while giving up two hits.

-- The 29-year-old has an ERA of 5.06, with 9.2 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .297 batting average against him.
+- The 24-year-old has amassed an ERA of 5.50, with 9 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.